 However, because of this issue, the complete redesign and user experience took the backseat as the legacy ERP vendors knew that the user experience is not as quantifiable.
 Their checklists touch such issues only at the surface level with yes-no questions such as: is the app easy to use?
 Such items would not be able to catch the underlying architectural issues and implications because of them.

-Because of this poor user satisfaction, the cloud technologies often get blamed for the users’ complaints that they are not as efficient as their desktop counterparts.
-When in reality, the cloud is an amazingly powerful technology as long as you are using a real cloud and not a fake cloud.
+Because of this poor user satisfaction, cloud technologies often get blamed for the users’ complaints that they are not as efficient as their desktop counterparts.
+When in reality, the cloud is an amazingly powerful technology as long as you are using a real cloud and not fake clouds.